The Spy Who Dumped Me

 Is The Spy Who Dumped Me (2018) worth watching?
 According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.4/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Comedy.

-The success of any Comedy is often anchored by its ensemble, and The Spy Who Dumped Me features a noteworthy lineup led by Mila Kunis .
-Supported by the likes of Kate McKinnon and Justin Theroux , the performances bring a palpable realism to the scripted words.
+The performances in The Spy Who Dumped Me are led by Mila Kunis .
+The supporting cast, including Kate McKinnon and Justin Theroux , provides the necessary layers to the central narrative.

 Story & Plot Summary: The Spy Who Dumped Me

-Quick Plot Summary: The Spy Who Dumped Me is a Comedy, Action, Adventure film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2018, The Spy Who Dumped Me is a Comedy, Action, Adventure film directed by Susanna Fogel.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Mila Kunis.

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 A couple of thirtysomething best friends unwittingly become entangled in an international conspiracy when one’s ex-boyfriend shows up at their apartment with a team of deadly assassins on his trail.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure